nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 ## Server Code 71

-### Description
+### HaveNoParent

 We inform the server if we have a distributed parent or not.
-If not, the server eventually sends us a PossibleParents message with a list of possible parents to connect to.
+If not, the server eventually sends us a [PossibleParents](#server-code-102) message with a list of possible parents to connect to.
 If no candidates are found, no such message is sent by the server, and we eventually become a branch root.

-### Function Names

-  - Nicotine+: HaveNoParent

-### Data Order
+#### Data Order

   - Send
     1.  **bool** <ins>have parents</ins>